charlotte-carpentier/thomas-sophro/README.md

 # Showcase Website - Sophrologist

-This project is a **one-page showcase website** for a sophrologist.
+This project is a **multi-pages professional website** for a sophrologist.
 It is built with **Eleventy, Nunjucks, Tailwind CSS, and Netlify CMS**.

 ## 🖥️ Live Demo
 [🔗 Visit the website](https://your-site.netlify.app)